zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/appendix/query_MYSQL5.md

 ) and t1.openedDate < (select CONCAT(DATE_FORMAT(tt.`end`,'%Y-%m-%d'),' 23:59:59') from  zt_testreport tt  where tt.id =  #{srf.datacontext.srfparentkey}
 ) and not EXISTS(select 1 from zt_build t where FIND_IN_SET(t.id,t1.openedBuild) and FIND_IN_SET(t.id,(select GROUP_CONCAT(tt.id) from (select tt.* from zt_build tt where  tt.id in (
 	select t1.build from zt_testtask t1 where FIND_IN_SET(t1.id,(SELECT tasks from zt_testreport where id =  #{srf.datacontext.srfparentkey} )))) tt GROUP BY tt.product)) = 0) and FIND_IN_SET('trunk',t1.openedBuild) = 0)
-t1.type is not null and t1.type <> ''

 ```
 ### 当前用户解决的Bug(CurUserResolve)<div id="Bug_CurUserResolve"></div>